 Choose one cold salad, one grilled main, and one simple extra side.
 For example, pair cucumber tomato salad with grilled chicken, fruit salad with burgers, or pasta salad with salmon.
 For a larger table, add corn, beans, slaw, grilled vegetables, and other cookout side dishes.

 If you want a more filling cold side, try these summer pasta salad recipes.
 If you want a lighter plate, start with cucumber, tomato, fruit, chickpea, or green salad.
+For more complete dinner planning, use summer dinner ideas, healthy summer dinner recipes, or no-oven summer dinners.

 FAQs About Summer Salad Recipes